Anxiety

 In this article, we’ll discuss each beta blocker’s benefits and side effects so that you’re prepared to have an informed discussion with a healthcare provider about your treatment options.
 We’ll discuss—

 Want non-habit-forming anxiety medication but don’t want to wait weeks to speak to a healthcare provider in person?
-Klarity makes it easy to connect with board-certified mental health providers online.
+Klarity Health makes it easy to connect with board-certified mental health providers online.

-If you want to talk to an anxiety-trained care provider, Klarity can connect you with a specialist within 48 hours.
+If you want to talk to an anxiety-trained care provider, Klarity Health can connect you with a specialist within 48 hours.
 Schedule an appointment today and get better faster.

 Inderal | Lopressor | |